Odotocodot/Flow.Launcher.Plugin.OneNote/Readme.md

 ## Settings

-The plugin has a number of settings such as the ability items in the recycle bin or indicate which pages have unread changes.
+The plugin has a number of settings such as the ability to hide the recycle bin or indicate which pages have unread changes.

 <details>
   <summary>Screenshot of settings</summary>